tardisgo/haxeremote/README.md

 # haxeremote
-Golang implementation of Haxe remoting server
+Golang implementation of Haxe http remoting server.

 Work in progress, not a full implementation.
+Only developed thus far to enable the tgoremote package, which only currently uses String/string values.

 The only Haxe types that can be (Un-)Serialized to/from Go are: